orhanaytekin/mailflow/docs/integrations-setup.md

 3. Share Database with Integration:
    - Open the database
-   - Click "Share" in top right
+   - Click "..." in top right
-   - Click "Invite"
+   - Click "Add connection"
    - Find and select your integration
-   - Click "Invite"

 4. Get Database ID:
    - Open the database in full page view